NERBLER09/Exploding-Kittens-In-Electron/readme.md

 # Exploding Kittens In Electron

-Welcome to Exploding Kittens In Python.
+Welcome to Exploding Kittens In Electron.
 This is a clone of [Exploding Kittens](https://www.explodingkittens.com) card game created in [Electron](https://www.electronjs.org).
 This runs completely on its own with out Node or Electron needed to be installed.

 ## Screenshots